jrnold/cv/Arnold_Jeffrey_CV.md

 # Professional & Departmental Service

+- Software Carpentry: Helper, University of Washington Workshop, Jan 7--8, 2016.
-- Center for Statistics and the Social Sciences (CSSS) Seminar, 2014--2015
+- Organizer Center for Statistics and the Social Sciences (CSSS) Seminar, 2014--2016
 - International Studies Association (ISA) 2014 Working Group,  "Forecasting International Events", sponsored by The Scientific Study of International Processes Section (SSIP).
 With Curtis Signorino.
 - Summer Workshop on Analysis of Military Operations and Strategy (SWAMOS).
 Saltzman Institute for War and Peace Studies, Columbia